 DearMob 5KPlayer records the whole iPhone/iPad screen so that everything on display can be recorded accordingly including the in-app-sound and sound round you.
 You can even do the recording live with your iPhone/iPad and get those saved in your computer over the air.
 YouTube live 4K streaming recording are also supported by 5KPlayer.

 With a given link of YouTube video, you can free download the whole YouTube video clip.
 Then how about the YouTube live streams?
 How to download the live streams when you are watching it on your iPhone/iPad?
 First thing first, you should get started with YouTube live streaming.
 Refer to Get Start with YouTube LiveStreaming for a quick begin.

-Step 2: Connect your iPhone/iPad and Windows 10/8.1/8/7 PC or Mac El Capitan (with this YouTube live stream recorder - 5KPlayer installed) the same WIFI network.
+Step 2: Connect your iPhone/iPad and Windows 10/8.1/8/7 PC or Mac Catalina (with this YouTube live stream recorder - 5KPlayer installed) the same WiFi network.

 Step 3: Enable Mirroring, and your iPhone/iPad screen will show up on the desktop.

 Note: You can record your iPhone/iPad by clicking the recording button below.

 *Click the button again to stop recording and the recorded video file will be saved on your Mac Catalina (and the earlier)/Windows 10 PC and categorized in the playlist for a tidy video-management.